 The second year offers even more flexibility and freedom of choice than the first year, providing possibilities to study abroad, do an internship or a multi- or interdisciplinary project in the Netherlands or abroad, follow an in-depth module and a cross-over module to eventually make a well-informed choice for a research topic for the thesis.

 Faculty Wide Module (MUDE)

-The first year of the MSc Civil Engineering starts with the faculty wide module on Modelling, Uncertainty and Data analysis for Engineers (MUDE), that is compulsory for all Civil Engineering, Environmental Engineering, and Applied Earth Sciences master students.
+The first year of the MSc Civil Engineering starts with the faculty module on Modelling, Uncertainty and Data for Engineers (MUDE).
+This module takes place in Q1 and Q2 and is shared with Applied Earth Sciences and Environmental Engineering master students.

 Parallel to this faculty wide module, the first semester includes a module specifically for all Civil Engineering students, focusing on advanced mechanics and interdisciplinary perspectives.
 It provides a solid basis for all six tracks of the programme, each of which offers a balanced combination of in-depth and broadly oriented knowledge and skills.

 The MUDE and the Programme Base module are compulsory for all Civil Engineering students.
 Specialisation within this field is acquired by choosing one of the six tracks included in the programme:

 In Q5, you choose between various projects and electives.
 You can opt for a Joint Interdisciplinary Project, an internship, a multidisciplinary project ( a project in collaboration with other faculties), or field work.

 During Q6, you follow cross-over modules, 10 credit modules offered to master students of Civil Engineering, Applied Earth Sciences, and Environmental Engineering.
 In general, these modules may be of two kinds: a) methodological, which are oriented around common techniques and methods or b) topical, that are oriented around common topics of interest.
 Download the Cross-Over Brochure here to learn more.
 More in-depth information about each cross-over can also be found here.